Bhappy05/random-photo-app/README.md

-# random-photo-app
+# Random Photo App by Denis Kovalev
 ⚠️ Please Note that this is a live project

-Random Photo App by Denis Kovalev

 This project serves as a support to test different features regarding Swift, automation and the iOS ecosystem.